 Today, more than one in three U.S. technology decision-makers read B2B content on mobile devices as well as desktops.
 It’s becoming more common to consume B2B content on mobile devices because now users can take it with them.
 What might begin as a quick scan of an email at the office turns into a deeper examination of product info, feature comparisons, prices and reviews once we step away from our desks.

 Already, 53 percent of B2B executives download and run branded B2B mobile apps, which means the market is already there — B2B vendors just have to catch up.
 Do you already have your plan in place, or are you not sure where to start?
-Download our e-book,5 Reasons Your Mobile App Will Fail (And How to Ensure It Doesn’t) to learn more about how to develop a successful mobile strategy, so you can avoid common pitfalls when designing your B2B mobile app.
-And once you’re ready to get started, give us a call and we’ll be happy to help.
+Reach out to us and we’ll be happy to help.